For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 For example, you'll already be well acquainted with the sidebars they use to bring up similar items they think you might be tempted to part more cash on, but you'll almost never see value brand items in there.

-Also watch out for the 'allow substitutes' box – checking this means that they can change parts of your order if they've sold out, and replace it with something else.
+Also, watch out for the 'allow substitutes' box.
+Checking this means they can change parts of your order if they've sold out, and replace it with something else.

-Some people report being given more expensive items as replacements and only being charged for the cheaper version (neat!), but some have been known to throw in a more pricey replacement and charge you extra.
+Some people report being given more expensive items as replacements and only getting charged for the cheaper version (neat!).
+However, some have been known to throw in a more pricey replacement and charge you extra.

-If you notice that something has been substituted when your delivery arrives, some supermarkets will let you refuse it at the door and have the driver return with it for a full refund.
+If you notice that something has been substituted when your delivery arrives, some supermarkets will let you refuse it at the door and get a full refund.

 The smartest move here would be to contact the supermarket customer service and find out what their policy on this is.

-You don't have to treat food shopping like a SAS mission, of course, but by being savvy to these supermarket strategies you can watch out for duff deals and save yourself a few quid.
+By being savvy to these supermarket strategies, you can watch out for duff deals and save yourself a few quid.

-Now you've swatted up on the tricks to avoid, here are some supermarket money-saving tips to try out.
+Now you know the tricks to avoid, here are some supermarket money-saving tips to try out.